welsh-revenue-authority/property_platform_app/docs/index.md

-# Welcome to Documentation for the Land Property Platform for Wales
+# Welcome to Documentation for the Land and Property Platform

 This is the documentaion for the proof-of-concept API calls.